LVPlayground/playground/javascript/features/houses/README.md

 The following concepts are important for this feature:
   - **House locations** can be created by administrators around San Andreas.
 These define where players are able to purchase the houses of their liking.
   - House locations can have zero or more **parking lots**.
-These are are associated with the location as opposed to the house, and can be created by administrators.
+These are associated with the location as opposed to the house, and can be created by administrators.
   - **Houses** are the interiors linked to a _house location_.
 They are owned by a particular player and can only be accessed by a limited set of players.